Key Takeaways

 Sole practitioner / 1–3 staff

 Start with the AUSTRAC starter kit and review the "before you start" guidance.
-Use AMLTranche's free tier for your risk assessment and program.
-When you need CDD and screening, upgrade to Starter ($179/mo).
-Total first-year cost: under $2,200.
+AMLTranche's Solo plan ($59/mo) covers risk assessment, program generation, CDD, and screening.
+Total first-year cost: under $710.

 Small-medium agency / 5–15 staff